 NFT Band Debuts with Performance on the Ellen DeGeneres Show

-/EIN News/ -- NEW YORK, NY, March 21, 2022 (GLOBE NEWSWIRE) -- The MilkyWay Pirates NFT collection made its debut on national television as the first ever NFT band to perform on TV when they made their debut on the Ellen DeGeneres Show today.
-This is a world record made possible by the recording artist’s NFT project, including a team of artists led by Kiesza, who is also the lead singer for The MilkyWay Pirates.
-This marks a world record where an NFT avatar band performed on set in front of millions of viewers in a national television broadcast with Ellen DeGeneres.
+/EIN News/ -- NEW YORK, NY, March 22, 2022 (GLOBE NEWSWIRE) -- The Milkyway Pirates NFT collection made its debut on national television as the first ever NFT band to perform on TV when the NFTs made their debut on the Ellen DeGeneres show today.
+This is a world record made possible by the Milkyway Pirates NFT collection lead by female recording artist, Kiesza.
+This event sets a world record for an avatar band performance on a national television broadcast with Ellen DeGeneres.

+Platinum selling dance music artist Kiesza hit the stage Tuesday on the Ellen DeGeneres show, performing with characters from her upcoming NFT project, The Milkyway Pirates.
+Also covered in the episode, Kiesza and Ellen discover their mutual passion for mountain gorilla conservation, causes, and Kiesza talks about her comeback from a near-fatal car crash in 2017.

-The MilkyWay Pirates, the agenerative NFT avatar project with Motion Capture-powered NFTs announced it’s acceptance into the QGlobe Accelerator with seed investment from QGlobe, the accelerator and launchpad for NFT GameFi projects.
+The Milkyway Pirates, the generative avatar project with metaverse ready NFTs announced it has taken an undisclosed amount of seed investment from QGlobe, the accelerator and launchpad for Web3 Metaverse and GameFi projects.
+Project leader and dance music artist, Kiesza said:

+“The Milkyway Pirates is an ambitious project that aims to set world records to innovate in music, blockchain, and space exploration.
+We are pleased that QGlobe has selected the Milkyway pirates into the accelerator program.
+Funding aside, their teams metaverse and web3 backgrounds have turned this project into a serious contender.”

-her as virtual band members who are enabled to move with multi-chain emote technology called Meta Moves that are not simply in the animation you see performing on Ellen.
+The NFT band that played on the Ellen Degeneres show are enabled to move with multi-chain emote technology called Meta Moves that are not simply in the animation you see performing on Ellen.
 Still, the dance move emote is interoperable across platforms such as Decentraland.
-Now NFT avatars can emote with custom moves unique to each Smart NFT.
+Now NFT avatars can emote with custom moves unique to each Smart NFT bringing in game utility that empowers users with the expression of movement.

-The art brings color and movement alive as each Smart NFT is metaverse equipped avatars who dance their way through Decentraland with technology that’s being released for the first time.
-Powered by QGlobe, generative art project MilkyWay Pirates brings metaverse expression straight from Kiesza’s original coreographed moves to motion capture powered NFTs.
-Decentraland now has the utility of metaverse expression dance emotes that create a new way for gamers to express themselves in ways that reflect their unique personality.
+The art brings color and movement to life as each Smart NFT is metaverse equipped avatars who not only perform, but also dance their way through the metaverse with decentralized technology that’s being released for the first time.
+Presented by QGlobe, generative art project Milkyway Pirates brings metaverse expression straight from Kiesza’s original choreographed moves to motion capture powered NFTs.
+Milkyway Pirates NFTs now have the utility of metaverse expression with dance emotes that create a new way for NFT holders to express themselves in the metaverse with dance culture emotes.
+Finally, with blockchain technology, dancers can get paid royalties for their unique choreography.

-Smart NFTs are being brought to the masses and enabled by Decentraland, the leading Web3 Metaverse platform with MilkyWay Pirates being the first Smart NFTs that go far beyond exciting utility with art and music.
-Each NFT in the collection is hand crafted by Luke Dilio, a world renowned fine NFT artist.
+Smart NFTs are being brought to the masses.
+Milkyway Pirates are the first Smart NFTs that go beyond exciting utility, but set a record for the dance emote technology and television appearance.
+Each NFT in the collection is hand crafted by Luke Didlo, a world renowned fine NFT artist.
 Until now Decentraland avatars have had a limited range of motion in how they can express themselves with decentralized movements, called emotes.
-Of the MilkyWay Pirates generative fine art NFT collection, 10 NFT avatars will be made to emote inside Decentraland and sold at <insert name> in partnership with QGlobe MetaFi Launchpad.

-Finally, there will be a 24 hr Twitter Space that will commence on March 28th at noon as a mint party to celebrate the first ever NFT avatar to have specific dance moves from the MilkyWay Pirates generative art project.
-The unique utility in Decentraland.
+Finally, there will be a Twitter Space marathon that will commence on March 28th at noon as a mint party to celebrate the first ever NFT avatar where fans can come on as a speaker to discuss NFT culture and celebrate the mint party that will raise money for prosthetics for those in need.

-About QGlobe: QGlobe is the Launchpad and Accelerator for NFT game projects.
-Users of the QGlobe DeFi app and Launchpad built on Ethereum’s blockchain lets gamers play their favorite games and gives them the chance to be part of the team by way of community growth.
+About QGlobe: QGlobe is the Launchpad and Accelerator for blockchain game projects.
+Users of the QGlobe Launchpad doesn’t just give gamers their favorite games, it gives them the chance to be part of the game by way of community growth, guilds, staking, and rewards.
 With QGlobe, gamers can have a stake in the gameworlds they love.
+QGlobe funding frameworks provide game developers and startups with the funds they need and QGlobe venture yields turn gamers into passive income earning stakeholders of the games they play and love.

 Contact: Sarah Austin